Setting up your Brochure Marketing for Success

 Read on some design tips of how to make your own brochure within a budget and make good choices about the format, colors, imagery, printing method, print finishes or folding.

-The purposes of your brochure
+The purposes of your brochure marketing

 A brochure can serve multiple purposes.
-For almost any situation in which you need to introduce yourself, or your company to a client, a brochure can be an asset.
+For almost any situation in which you need to introduce yourself or your company to a client, a brochure can be an asset.

 With a brochure, you can answer frequently asked questions about your organization or provide how-to instructions to establish your expert authority.
 A brochure can explain in brief your organization’s mission or your offering.
 Or you can introduce your new product or invite people to your annual fundraising event.

-Although it’s incredibly versatile for conveying messages to your audience, you have to decide from the begining, besides the purpose, the destination of your brochure.
+Although it’s incredibly versatile for conveying messages to your audience, you have to decide from the beginning, besides the purpose, the destination of your brochure.
 What do you want to do with your brochure:

 - direct mailing to your mailing list of targeted prospects,

 - leave it behind when visiting your clients,